 My photograph will only be viewed by the illustrator so they are able to create their own artwork based off the image and then sell their artwork, so I'm not sure if I would charge a licensing fee (and how to go about configuring that) or charge royalty fees.
-I'm having trouble configuring how to...
+I'm having trouble...
 Read more »

 As the creator of the work, and therefore the owner of the copyright (assuming you have not otherwise transferred the copyright or made the work as a work-for-hire), you have the exclusive right, among other rights, to create derivative works.
 An illustrator who creates illustrations from your...Read more »

 You have described a "poor man's copyright."
 It's worth about as much as the piece of paper it's written on, but not after you add postage.
-Under U.S. law, a copyright comes into existence the moment the original idea is "fixed in a tangible medium" - when you record the original song on a cassette...Read more »
+Under U.S. law, a copyright comes into existence the moment the original idea is "fixed in a tangible medium" - when you...Read more »

 I agree with your attorney's assessment, assuming, of course, that you make this disclosure at the 341 meeting.
 Following the meeting, there may be other matters to address by amendment, so it makes sense to address them all in a single amendment.